 Combining update options

-You can combine the options above for the following scenarios:
+You can combine the options of the mbed update command for the following scenarios:

 Use these with caution because your uncommitted changes and unpublished libraries cannot be restored.